vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

     **AY TWR** -> **BLA**: "QLK38, Number 1"

 !!! caution
-    It is the responsibility of **AY TWR** to manage the sequence in to AY TWR.
+    It is the responsibility of **AY TWR** to manage the sequence in to YMAY.
 This can be challenging, as it involves transitioning from **Radar** standards to **Procedural** standards.
 BLA can greatly assist with this however, with use of Radar/ADSB tools, getting coordination done early, and ensuring any aircraft within **10 minutes** arrival time at YMAY, are assigned a *vertically separated level* at handoff to **AY TWR**.
 For example:
     **QLK123D** ETA AY 0239, Number 1, A080
     **RXA4567** ETA AY 0244, Number 2, A090
     **FD321** ETA AY 0246, Number 3, A100